Philly Ice Cream Shops Not to Miss

 Zsa’s rose to popularity selling its excellent frozen treats at farmers markets.
 Thankfully, their permanent, cute storefront in Mt.
 Airy makes it easy to find them whenever you have a craving.

 The ingredients in Zsa’s ice cream are locally sourced, and many flavors include home-made baked goods like their stand out Cookie Jar that features four types of cookies.
-Flavors rotate seasonally and include options like Salted Caramel, Black Magic, Peppermint Bark, and Rich Chocolate Sorbet.
+Flavors rotate seasonally, and some of our favorites include Black Magic (coffee and brownie), peppermint bark, and strawberries and cream.

-Customers can opt for ice cream sandwiches, pints, or scoops (with a colorful cone from Brooklyn bakery The Konery, if you choose).
-There are also occasional treats like hot chocolate floats.
-Location: 6616 Germantown Ave.
+Zsa’s offers ice cream sandwiches, pints, or scoops (with a colorful cone from Brooklyn bakery The Konery, if you choose).
+There are also occasional treats like hot chocolate floats or specials based on collaborations with other businesses like the outstanding ice cream sandwich made with The Biscuit Lady’s cinnamon sugar biscuit.
+Order at the back door and pick up at the side window.

-Founded in 2012, Weckerly’s makes French-style ice cream using local ingredients, including organic milk from a dairy just 35 miles away.
+Although Weckerly’s recently changed hands after over a decade, they continue to churn out the same delicious ice cream and outstanding ice cream sandwiches using the original recipes.
+The cute shop makes French-style ice cream using local ingredients, including organic milk from a dairy just 35 miles away.
 From pasteurizing their own milk and making their ice cream base to perfecting the flavors and mix-ins, no detail is overlooked here.
 It’s no wonder it’s a Fishtown favorite.

 Franklin Fountain

-It’s not unusual for the line at this Old City gem to stretch around the block on summer weekends, proving that Franklin Fountain is one of the best ice cream shops in Philly.
+It’s not unusual for the line at this tiny shop with an old fashioned soda fountain vibe to stretch around the block on summer weekends, proving that Franklin Fountain is one of the best ice cream shops in Philly.

 The menu here is extensive—2 dozen traditional and exotic flavors are available.
-You’ll find standards like vanilla bean, pumpkin, and Hydrox cookie as well as flavors like black sesame, peppermint stick, and more that are added seasonally.
+You’ll find standards like vanilla bean and Hydrox cookie as well as flavors like black sesame, peppermint stick, and more that are added seasonally.
 Many flavors have an historic or local tie, such as their apple butter ice cream that includes local apples and apple butter from a Pennsylvania company founded in 1892.
+Our favorites include fudge brownie and the root beer float that includes house-made root beer.

 Ice cream sandwiches, shakes, and sundaes with house-made toppings are available along with some baked goods and seasonal specialties like hot chocolate.
-Location: 116 Market St.
+The products here are premium priced but worth it.

 Bassetts

-With its prime location in Reading Terminal Market, Bassetts is many people’s introduction to ice cream in Philadelphia.
+With its prime location in Reading Terminal Market, Bassetts is many people’s introduction to ice cream in the city.
 And what a fabulous introduction it is.
 Any of their over 35 flavors of ice cream and sorbet is a good bet from classic mint chocolate chip to English toffee crunch.

 Bassetts history dates to 1861, making it the oldest ice cream company in the US.
-Its scoops, pints, and quarts are available at the Reading Terminal Market location.
+It’s been around so long that it’s easy to forget just how good the ice cream here is.
+Scoops, pints, and quarts are available at the Reading Terminal Market location.
 Bassetts is also widely available at grocery stores across the area, and it is featured in scoop shops such as the Chestnut Hill staple Bredenbeck’s Ice Cream Parlor.
-Location: 51 N 12th St.

 Somerset Splits

-Somerset Splits produces some of the most decadent ice cream treats in Philadelphia.
+Somerset Splits produces some of the most decadent ice cream treats around.
 Using Bassetts ice cream, they pile on just about anything you could think of to make unusual and delicious combinations at their store in Port Richmond.

 The classic Somerset Split is always popular with three scoops, a banana, three sauces, whipped cream, and a cherry.
 From there, things get creative with toppings including Nutella, cereal, cake, potato chips, and cotton candy sprinkles.
 The specials are super creative, or you can make your own sundae from your favorite ingredients.
-Location: 2600 E. Somerset St.
+They typically have two vegan flavors available.
+Check their Instagram for featured items (and truly quirky posts).

 Scoop DeVille

-In its 30+ years of serving creamy concoctions, Scoop DeVille has become an ice cream institution.
+In its 30+ years of serving creamy concoctions, Scoop DeVille has become an ice cream institution for their variety and friendly service.

 D’Emilio’s Old World Ice Treats